LocalGov Drupal will remain open source and free for anyone to download and use.

 We’ll set up a 45-minute chat with an LGD team member.
 They’ll give you an overview of the project and products and answer any initial questions you might have.

-2. Agree to our Memorandum of understanding and community code of conduct
+2. Agree to our Contributor Agreement and community code of conduct

-If you decide to continue on your LGD journey we ask you to agree to our MoU and code of conduct (over email is fine).
-This just outlines what we expect of councils and what they can expect from us.
+If you decide to continue on your LGD journey we ask you to agree to our Contributor Agreement and code of conduct.
+This outlines what we expect of councils and what they can expect from us.

 3. Skills/team survey

 We’ll send you a quick team survey.
-We can then add all your team members to the relevant channels. e.g. Slack, Product Group session invites, etc.
+We can then add all your team members to the relevant channels. e.g. Slack, Community Group session invites, etc.

 You’ll then be able to attend meetings and ask our community for support and advice over our well-used Slack channel (it currently has over 450 members).

-Once the MoU is signed we’ll work with you to announce that you’ve joined the project over our social and email channels.
+Once the Contributor Agreement is signed we’ll work with you to announce that you’ve joined the project over our social and email channels.

 5. Invoicing and payment